demisto/content/Packs/FeedJSON/Integrations/FeedJSON/README.md

 ---

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
-2. Search for AlienVault Reputation Feed.
+2. Search for JSON feed.
 3. Click __Add instance__ to create and configure a new integration instance.

     | Parameter | Description |